PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Introduction

-To address these issues, we firstly propose a data construction pipeline, PhyAugPipe, that exploits a vision-language model (VLM) to filter text-video data pairs capturing rich physical interactions and phenomena from a large T2V data pool by parsing the entities and reasoning their actions and outcomes using our designed chain-of-thought (CoT)~\cite{cot} rule for each data sample.
-Then we use PhyAugPipe to collect a training dataset, PhyVidGen-135K, containing over 135K text-video data pairs.
-Secondly, we formulate a principled Physics-aware Groupwise Direct Preference Optimization (PhyGDPO) framework for physically consistent T2V generation.
-Our PhyGDPO is based on the groupwise Plackett-Luce (PL) probabilistic model, which stimulates the probability distribution over a ranked list of candidate videos and thus enables holistic preference adaptation rather than being constrained to isolated pairwise judgments.
-Plus, the original DPO training uses the model itself as reward~\cite{dpo} but the model itself can not provide sufficiently good signals and knowledge of physics.
-Hence, we propose to embed more physics reward during training.
-Unlike GRPO~\cite{grpo}, which suffers from slow speed and unstable optimization, we propose a Physics-Guided Rewarding (PGR) scheme that leverages a physics-aware VLM to guide the DPO data sampling favor more challenging physical actions and allow physics-violating samples to exert stronger influence during preference optimization.
-To improve the DPO training efficiency and stability, we also propose a LoRA~\cite{hu2022lora}-Switch Reference (LoRA) mechanism that does not need to copy the full model as the reference, which occupies redundant GPU memory.
-Instead, we attach a trainable LoRA module with a switch to the frozen backbone.
-Benefit from our dataset and proposed techniques, PhyGDPO significantly improves the physical plausibility of the T2V model, Wan2.1-T2V-14B~\cite{wan}, and yields better results than the two recent best commercial T2V models, OpenAI Sora2~\cite{sora} and Google DeepMind Veo3.1~\cite{veo3} on some challenging action categories, as shown in Fig.~\ref{fig:teaser}, \ref{fig:comparison_1}, \ref{fig:comparison_2}, and \ref{fig:comparison_3}.
+To address these issues, we firstly propose a data construction pipeline, PhyAugPipe, that exploits a vision-language model (VLM) to filter text-video data pairs capturing rich physical interactions and phenomena from a large T2V data pool by parsing the entities and reasoning their actions with our designed chain-of-thought (CoT)~\cite{cot} rule.
+We use PhyAugPipe to collect a training dataset, PhyVidGen-135K, containing 135K text-video pairs.
+Secondly, we formulate a novel Physics-aware Groupwise Direct Preference Optimization (PhyGDPO) framework for physically consistent T2V generation.
+PhyGDPO uses the real-world video that always follows physical laws as the winning case to guarantee correct physics learning.
+Different from vanilla pairwise DPO, PhyGDPO is based on the groupwise Plackett–Luce (PL) model, which captures the probability distribution over a group of candidate videos, enabling holistic preference adaptation beyond isolated pairwise comparisons.
+To further improve physics preference optimization, we propose a Physics-Guided Rewarding (PGR) scheme.
+PGR leverages a physics-aware VLM to guide data sampling and DPO training to focus on challenging actions and allows physics-violating samples to exert stronger influence.
+To improve DPO training efficiency and stability, we also propose a LoRA~\cite{hu2022lora}-Switch Reference (LoRA-SR) scheme that does not need to copy the full model as reference like vanilla DPO, which occupies redundant GPU memory.
+Instead, we freeze the base model as reference and attach LoRA with an environment manager to flexibly switch between reference and action modes.
+Benefit from our dataset and techniques, PhyGDPO boosts the physical plausibility of the base T2V model and yields better results than the closed-source models OpenAI Sora2~\cite{sora} and Google Veo3.1~\cite{veo3} on some challenging actions, as shown in Fig.~\ref{fig:teaser}, \ref{fig:comparison_1}, \ref{fig:comparison_2}, and \ref{fig:comparison_3}.